bandprotocol/bandchain-docs-v2/docs/products/pricefeed-module/getting-started.md

 ## Step 4 (optional): Open proposal for change params and update symbol requests

-Since you have already configured the symbol requests and source-channel in the `config.yml` file during the [step 1](#initiate-source-channel-and-symbol-requests-by-ignite) , you may skip this particular step.
+Since you have already configured the symbol requests and source channel in the `config.yml` file during the [step 1](#initiate-source-channel-and-symbol-requests-by-ignite) , you may skip this particular step.

 ### Step 4.1 Open source channel param change proposal and vote

 The current default value for the source channel is `[not_set]`.
 If you wish to obtain BandChain data through IBC, you will need to open the proposal to change the source channel param to your own source channel.
-An example of how to open parameter change proposal is provided below.
+An example of how to open a parameter change proposal is provided below.

 #### create param-change-proposal.json